top of page

 Welcome to Leoncavallo’s Pagliacci: A Carnival of Tragedy

-An immersive opera experience at the Millennium Center
+An immersive opera experience at the Millennium Event Center

 For the first time in its history, the Millennium Event Center opens its doors to an opera that takes over the entire space.
 Gone is the traditional divide between stage and seat.
 Instead, you step into the world where the building becomes part of the unfolding story.